swj1442291549/pydolphot/README.md

 `-c` control the number of core used.

-The output files will be saved as `f.fake.fits` (the middle part is the same as fake star file name) in folder `final`
+The output files will be saved as `f.fake.fits` (the middle part is the same as fake star file name) in folder `final`.
+The column `flag` present whether the fake star is detected or not.

 Both `fake.py` and `photfake.py` utilize multiple cores to accelerate the calculation.
 You may want to change the size of pool depending on the condition of your computer.